 It means that all of your staff are equipped with modern POS terminals which are connected to one central platform.
 You’ll be able to keep them up to date and ensure every restaurant is running the latest menus and promotions, so that all staff have the information they need, including nutritional and allergen content.
 This helps productivity, cuts down on human error, and empowers you to deliver great dining experiences, as you can put all your focus on serving guests.

 The advantages carry through into the kitchen, too.
 A unified commerce platform complete with a kitchen management system gives your franchise restaurants the best possible chance of running a streamlined operation and serving up food quickly and efficiently.
 It can guide new staff through the entire food preparation process, giving them real-time information about the status of customers’ orders, telling them when to open or close processing lines to meet demand, automatically routing orders to the correct preparation stations and clearly flagging when meals need to be ready.
 And because the system is unified, you can easily add the ability to give customers flexible ordering options.
 If they want to order online and pick up from the nearest restaurant, they can.
 If they want to place an order in the morning and collect it later in the evening, they can do that too.
 Finally, when you want to make changes to all the menus of restaurants in your chain, you simply update it from headquarters and transmit it to all your locations, instantly.

 Does this all sound too good to be true?
 It’s not.
 Get in touch with us and request a demo.
-We’ll show you how we make it all possible, easily, with LS First, the complete restaurant management solution which can meet all of your franchise business requirements.
+We’ll show you how we make it all possible, easily, with LS Central for restaurants, the complete restaurant management solution which can meet all of your franchise business requirements.